-• Consistent with §280.32 of the federal rule, changed deadline for notifying Ecology of changes in regulated substances stored in UST system (from 30 days after to 30 days before) when the substances contain greater than ten percent ethanol or twenty percent biodiesel.
+Consistent with §280.32 of the federal rule, changed when the department must be notified when the regulated substances stored in an UST system are changed to substances containing greater than ten percent ethanol or twenty percent biodiesel or other substances identified by the department (from 30 days after to 30 days before).
+Unlike the federal rule, this requirement also applies to changes to hazardous substances.